dennislee22/dennislee22.github.io/docs/cdppvc/cde.md

 # Cloudera Data Engineering (CDE)
 {: .no_toc }

-This article explains the steps to deploy the CDE service on ECS platform after the successful configuration of [Data Services Management Console]({{ site.baseurl }}{% link docs/cdppvc/dsconsole.md %}) platform.
+This article explains the steps to deploy the CDE service on the ECS platform after successful configuration of [Data Services Management Console]({{ site.baseurl }}{% link docs/cdppvc/dsconsole.md %}).

 - TOC
 {:toc}